MicrosoftDocs/visualstudio-docs/docs/profiling/threads-view-parallel-performance.md

 **Threads** view is the most detailed and feature-rich view in the Concurrency Visualizer.
 In the **Threads** view, you can identify which threads are executing code during an execution segment, and analyze whether threads are executing or blocking because of synchronization, I/O, or other reasons. **Threads** view reports also profile call-stack tree execution and unblocking threads.

 While threads are executing, the Concurrency Visualizer collects samples.
 When a thread has stopped executing, the visualizer examines all operating system context-switch events for the thread.
-You can usually identify the root cause of blocking events by examining the call stacks for context-switch events.
 Context switches can occur because:

 - A thread is blocked on a synchronization primitive.
 - The quantum of a thread expires.